Vineyards in Sussex

 Inspired by ‘the land of lights and razzamatazz’, Digby Fine English began with a road trip across Western America.
 The founders sought to escape the grind of their corporate jobs and city life and found their inspiration in a sparkling winery south of Seattle.

-From there came the ambition to make some of the best sparkling wine in the world.
-And they’re doing well; they now offer a selection of award-winning wines including gold medals at the Champagne and Sparkling wine World Championships.
-This is a company with strong values too, and they are proud to be a carbon neutral vineyard, offsetting any emissions through planting trees on their estate.
+From there came the ambition to make some of the best sparkling wines in the world.
+And they’re doing well; they now offer a selection of award-winning wines, including gold medals at the Champagne and Sparkling Wine World Championships.
+This is a company with strong values too, and they are proud to be a carbon-neutral vineyard, offsetting any emissions through planting trees on their estate.

 Gay Street, Pulborough RH20 2HH